Colville National Forest

 Recreation: The lake offers opportunities for sailing, power boating, kayaking, canoeing, swimming and water skiing.
 Boat ramps are located on the north and south ends of the lake in East Sullivan and Noisy Creek Campgrounds, and a sand swim beach is located at East Sullivan.
 Anglers can fish for burbot (lingcod) and kokanee salmon in Sullivan Lake.
 Several nearby streams offer additional spots to cast a line.
 Hikers enjoy the 4.2-mile Lakeshore Trail, which is a designated National Scenic Trail on the east side of Sullivan Lake.
 The nearby Salmo-Priest Wilderness offers multiple day outings with many excellent hikes and picturesque scenery.
 Mountain bikers can enjoy several surrounding Forest Service roads and trails.

 Facilities: All sites at West Sullivan are accessible and the parking aprons are gravel and grass.
 Campsites do not have electric hookups, but each one comes with a picnic table and fire pit.
-Drinking water, accessible vault toilets and garbage service are provided.
+Drinking water, accessible vault toilets, animal resistant food storage boxes and garbage service are provided.

 Nearby Attractions: The Mill Pond Historic Site, located 2 miles north of the campground, details the early history of Metaline Falls through a series of interpretive signs.
 A historic cabin is located along the interpretive trail which travels over the Mill Pond Spillway.
 A scenic drive along the International Selkirk Loop offers numerous scenic attractions.
 Several forest road systems in the immediate vicinity offer great views of the Selkirk Mountains.

 Open Dates: Opens Friday before Memorial Day.
 Closes day after Labor Day at noon.